 - (iii) The Company's exposure to interest rate risk relates to its ability to earn short term interest on cash balances at variable rates.
 The Company is exposed to interest rate risk on its cash and cash equivalents.
 The Company has no floating interest rate loans.
 Management does not believe that the impact of interest rate fluctuation will be significant. - (iv) Liquidity risk arises through the excess of financial obligations due over available financial assets at any point in time.
 The Company's objective in managing liquidity risk is to maintain sufficient, readily available capital in order to meet its liquidity requirements.
 Funding risk is the risk that market conditions will impact the Company's ability to raise capital through equity markets under acceptable terms and conditions.
-Given the cash and cash equivalents balance of \$571,494 at October 31, 2023 and under current market conditions, both liquidity and funding risk have been assessed as relatively low.
+Given the cash balance of \$112,258 at January 31, 2024 and under current market conditions, both liquidity and funding risk have been assessed as relatively low.